-This article is concerned uniquely with the bow.
-For a discussion of left-hand factors in string-crossings, open the following link:
+This article is concerned uniquely with the right-hand and the bow.
+For a discussion of left-hand factors in string-crossings, click on the following link:

 Thus, before working on actual string crossings passages, it is useful to work on this most basic skill by doing exercises that experiment with the outer limits between one string and the next.
 We can experiment on each different string with many types of bow stroke – long bows, short detaché strokes, spiccato, forte, piano, sf, at the tip, middle and frog – to see just how far the bow level can be varied before actually touching the neighbouring strings.
 On the A and C strings we can also experiment with finding our outer limits beyond which our bow (or hand) touches (or hits) the cello body.